ronpanic/ronpanic/README.md

 <details>
   <summary><h3>📌 More about me</h3></summary>

-  - 🎓 Currently studying **Tecnicatura Universitaria en Desarrollo de Aplicaciones Informáticas (TUDAI)**
+  - 🎓 Currently studying **TUDAI (Universitary Degree in Software Applications Development)**
-  - 🔒 Developing **Pathly**, a secure password management API with Spring Boot + Spring Security
+  - 🔒 Building **Pathly**, a secure password manager API with Spring Boot + Spring Security
-  - 🌱 Learning more about **application security, Docker, and cloud deployment**
+  - 🌱 Learning more about **application security, Docker and cloud deployment**
-  - 💡 Always aiming to build solutions that combine **functionality, scalability, and security**
+  - 💡 Always aiming to build solutions that combine **functionality, scalability and security**
 </details>